ThatOSDev/EFI_AARCH64/README.md

 	- STRYKER
 	- AND ALL OF MY YOUTUBE SUBSCRIBERS

-*NOTE* : This code will compile with CLANG on windows.
+*NOTE 1* : This code will compile with CLANG on windows.
 No other dependancies needed.
 Currently, there is no way to compile this code with GCC.
 The GCC Team does have it planned this year to allow compiling for ARM64 for windows users.
 They are just slow about getting it done.

+*NOTE 2* : This code will show green text "Hit any key".
+However, I couldn't get it to recognize a keystroke from my laptop in QEMU.
+But, in theory, it should work on a real ARM64 hardware.

 *CLANG*  --  Get the 18.1.5 version
 https://github.com/llvm/llvm-project/releases